Bond Bug ZZR1400 Project |

 This has been removed and two new matched electric actuators run in parallel have been bought to install in the side wings.

-They are operated by a remote control fob and cannot lift unevenly if either is out of sync.
+They can be operated by a remote control fob and cannot lift unevenly if either is out of sync using a positioning controller.

 2 - Custom made electric actuators and electronic control unit arrived today